NMMI/SoftHand-Plugin/README.md

-# Gazebo Simulation of the QBRobotics v1.2 and IIT SoftHandWide
+# Gazebo Simulation of the QBRobotics v1.2 and IIT SoftHandWide and IIT SoftHand_V3

 ## 1) Description